UK government, Bank of England to spell out no-deal Brexit risks for economy

 But the prospect remains of a disruptive Brexit, given the scale of opposition to May’s plan in parliament where it faces a vote on Dec.
 11.

+“Politically, it looks like a rehash of Project Fear,” Dominic Raab, who resigned as May’s Brexit minister earlier this month, told the Telegraph.
+“People expect to be inspired, not scared witless into deferring to the government.”

+Hammond dismissed the Project Fear accusation.
+“I am not trying to scare anybody and I reject the term scare-mongering,” he said.

-But some Brexit supporters argue that a more definitive break with the EU would eventually help Britain’s economy by making it easier to strike trade deals with faster-growing countries and regions beyond Europe.
+Brexit supporters say May’s deal will hurt Britain’s economy by making it harder to strike trade deals with faster-growing countries and regions beyond Europe.

 Many voters ignored government warnings of a dire outcome for the economy when they decided to leave the EU in the 2016 referendum and it is not clear that lawmakers will be swayed by forecasts about the effects of a no-deal Brexit.